JanPetr/pex-challenge/README.md

 For the colors detection the program relies on a 3rd party library: https://github.com/EdlinOrg/prominentcolor

 I hope it's not an issue as it's mentioned the algorithm itself is not important.

+## Enjoy!

+If you should have any questions, hit me on hey@jan-petr.com 🚀